 Introduce features and announce giveaways with story ads.
 Go for snap ads giving a sneak peek of all the cool activities associated with your business.

-Keep your ads short and crisp with loads of exciting elements that will invoke curiosity and interest.
+Keep your ads short and crisp with loads of exciting elements that invoke curiosity and interest.

 Tips Use deep linking so your audience can hop from the Snapchat app to your brand app.
 Make them land on the Call To Action(CTA) section.